michel1991/ocp-java-11/interfaces/md/BUILT_IN_FI.md

 Recall that Java only includes primitive functional interfaces that operate on double, int, or long.
 For this reason, Options C and E are correct.

+##### Which functional interface does not have the correct number of generic arguments?
+(Choose two.)
+* A. BiFunction<T,U,R>
+* B. BinaryOperator<T, U>
+* C. DoubleFunction<T,R>
+* D. ToDoubleFunction<T>
+* E. ToIntBiFunction<T,U>

+The BiFunction interface takes two different generic values and returns a generic value, taking a total of three generic arguments.
+Next, ToDoubleFunction takes exactly one generic value and returns a double value, requiring one generic argument.
+The ToIntBiFunction interface takes two generic values and returns an int value, for a total of two generic arguments.
+For these reasons, Options A, D, and E have the correct number of generics.
+BinaryOperator<T> takes two parameters of a generic type and returns the same type.
+Therefore, only one generic is needed when declaring the type.
+DoubleFunction<R>
+takes a double value and returns a generic result, taking exactly one generic argument, not two.
+This makes the answer options B and C.